gmaymon3/robot_surface_heating_yaskawa/README.md

 rosrun test_exec transform-grid-uvc-radiometry-lab.py

+# NOTE:
-# NOTE: YOU MAY NEED TO UNPLUG AND PLUG THE CAMERA IF THERE IS A UVC ERROR
+YOU MAY NEED TO UNPLUG AND PLUG THE CAMERA IF THERE IS A UVC ERROR

-Open new tab
-source devel/setup.bash
-Open new tab
-cd ~/Documents/GitHub/robot_surface_heating/src/purethermal1-uvc-capture/python
-sudo python3 transform-grid-uvc-radiometry.py
-sudo chmod +x transform-grid-uvc-radiometry.py

-rosrun purethermal1-uvc-capture transform-grid-uvc-radiometry.py